-Nearly one-in-five Americans and more than one-third of Millennials invested in crypto assets last year, big box retailers have started accepting crypto payments and hundreds of Bitcoin ATMs have sprung up around the country.
-Despite the growing popularity of crypto assets, the industry is far less regulated than stocks, bonds, currencies or financial derivative markets.
+Nearly one-in-five Americans and more than one-third of Millennials invested in crypto assets last year.
+Meanwhile, big-box retailers have started accepting crypto payments and hundreds of Bitcoin ATMs have sprung up around the country.
+Despite the growing popularity of crypto assets, the industry is still far less regulated than stocks, bonds, currencies, or financial derivative markets.

 Let’s take a look at the rise of crypto crimes and some steps that you can take to protect your assets.

 The total value of stolen crypto assets hit a record $4.5 billion in 2019, according to CipherTrace, which predicts that this year could be a close second place with $1.4 billion stolen between January and June.
 While these figures only represent about 1 percent of all transactions, stolen assets are nearly impossible for victims to recover.

 Criminals have capitalized on widespread job losses from the COVID-19 pandemic to pitch get-rich-quick schemes and solicit payments and donations on behalf of the World Health Organization, the Red Cross, and the Centers for Disease Control and Prevention.
 The nature of crypto transactions makes it easy to quickly scale these scams.

 CipherTrace found that 98% of stolen crypto assets arose from fraud and misappropriation rather than hacks and direct thefts this year.
 The most visible attack (pictured above) occurred when dozens of high-profile Twitter accounts were compromised, and attackers falsely promised to double any crypto sent to their address.